 RDI-S APPLICATION DESCRITION AND DEVICE NUMBER LIMITATION

 SRdoc ETSI TR 103 498 defines type C applications as: “Applications emitting inside a confined and shielded environment or a housing”.
 The only application types in this report that fit into this category are in-vehicle radars, TLPR and RDI-S devices.
 Regardless of the high shielding, in-vehicle radars and TLPR devices are not foreseen to sweep through the RR FN 5.340 protected bands, because the large bandwidth is not needed for this application type.
 But for RDI-S devices there is a physical need (see section 1.3.2) to use a very large contiguous bandwidth.
 RDI-S devices are the only device type that is identified in this report as a type C application and with an inherent need to use the RR FN 5.340 protected bands inside highly shielded environments.
+If in future any other application claims the type C device class its risk of interference has to be carefully reviewed and again separately evaluated on a case-by-case basis without referring to the RDI-S device class as a precedent.
 No radiation is intended to be emitted outside the shielded environment into the ITU RR FN 5.340 bands, and the power spectral density levels outside the shielded environment will be similar or below other devices’ spurious emission levels, due to the high shielding.

 RDI-S devices are used in professional UWB radiodetermination applications and are only intended for use in highly shielded industrial environments (see chapter 3.3 Shielding loss for applications operated in shielded environments).
 Industrial environments are – compared to consumer applications – a highly controllable area, where many special rules apply, and mounting requirements and the intended use of devices are strictly respected.
 Companies selling RDI-S equipment have their own highly trained professional integration teams, since integration of for example a pipe wall thickness scanner or RDI-S device integration into a steel production factory is a complex task and needs a lot of specialized expertise in terms of EMC knowledge, radar knowledge and so on.
 Respecting installation requirements and intended use of the devices will not be an issue in this very limited and controlled application field and will be guaranteed by the operator and the commissioning experts of the RDI-S device.
 Professional industrial users are liable for the equipment they operate and thus have a special interest in compliance with existing laws and rules.